 Any framework that is used to structure, plan and control the process of developing a system is its development methodology.
 Several such frameworks have evolved over the years.
 Each one has its own strengths and weaknesses.
 There are several of them available for developers.
 Scrum, Waterfall, Lean, Agile methodologies are some of them.
 For their projects, businesses have a number of options to choose from.
-Though Agile methodology has proved to be very effective in larger organizations the communication and co-operation dynamics in a start-up is very different from that of a larger organization.
+Though Agile methodology has proved to be very effective in larger organizations the communication and co-operation dynamics in a start-up are very different from that of a larger organization.
 So does Agile methodology works for start-ups too?
 Let’s find out.

 #What is Agile Methodology?

 Agile Methodology is a development method in which requirements and solutions evolve in cross-functional teams through the collaborative effort.
-Its approach aligns project and product development with requirements of the customer and overall company goals.
+Its approach aligns project and product development with the requirements of the customer and overall company goals.
 It is a methodology based on iterative development.
-This process encourages frequent inspection and adaptation which helps in rapid delivery of high quality software.
+This process encourages frequent inspection and adaptation which helps in the rapid delivery of high-quality software.
 Agile methodology is developed for products and projects that require flexibility and speed- which actually means, almost every product and project which is being managed today.

 #1 Adapts to Organizational Change Quickly